 - Height from the floor to the cross atop the outer dome: 97 meters (319 feet)

 - The granite exterior was constructed with blocks cut from Lac Mégantic (Quebec) quarries.

 - The top of the portico is 164 meters (535 feet) above sea level.
 The colonnade, featuring Corinthian style pillars, rises more than 18 meters (60 feet).

-- The lantern, situated immediately below the cross at the summit of the exterior dome offers a unique panoramic view of Montreal that is unmatched from any other point in the city.
+- The lantern, located immediately below the cross at the summit of the exterior dome, offers a unique panoramic view of Montreal that is unmatched from any other point in the city.

 - The Oratory is taller than a number of famous churches including Saint Paul’s Cathedral in London, Notre Dame Cathedral in Paris, Saint Patrick’s Cathedral in New York, and the Basilica of Sainte-Anne de Beaupré.

 - The interior was realized according to the plans of the architect, Gérard Notebaert.

 - The floor is made of quartzite tiles.